Student Financial Services

 - Complete 80 hours of community service per year and document these hours through an online system as instructed.These hours may be completed during the academic year and summer immediately following through community service, academic service-learning, community-based work-study, and other activities.
 Students who fail to complete the 80 hours in a year will be afforded a probationary period after which the scholarship will be withdrawn if the hours are not made up during the next year in addition to subsequent years' hourly service requirements.

 - Complete 1 written reflection per month during each academic year.A student who fails to complete the reflections in an academic year will be afforded a probationary period.
 If the reflections are not made up during the probationary period (typically the next calendar year,) the scholarship will be withdrawn.If a student is making up reflections for a prior year, those reflections will be required in addition to the year's regular reflection requirement.

-- Live in and participate in the residential learning community, the Dewey House for Civic Engagement, as First Year Students.
+- Live in and participate in the residential learning community, the Dewey House for Community Engagement, as First Year Students.

 - Enroll in four (4) semesters of one-credit Dewey House seminars (SWSS 008 during Fall and Spring of Year 1 and SWSS 058 during the Fall and Spring of Year 2).
 Students must register for these seminars along with their other academic courses.Failure to participate will result in a warning letter or may result in immediate dismissal from the program.